Great Somerford: Allotment gardens

 Great Somerford has Britain's first allotments.
 Enclosure of common land, facilitated by the Inclosure Act 1773, greatly reduced the amount of land available for personal cultivation by the poor.
-Stephen Demainbray, rector 1799–1854 and a Chaplain to King George III, asked the King to spare part of his parish from the enclosures of 1809.
+Stephen Demainbray, rector 1799–1854 and a chaplain to King George III, asked the King to spare part of his parish from the Great Somerford Inclosure Act 1806 (46 Geo.
+3. c.
+63 Pr.).
 A field of about 6 acre in the south of the village on Dauntsey Road became the Free Gardens, in exchange for pieces of common land elsewhere; there was a second site of about 2 acres at Seagry Heath.
-Plots were allotted to villages for one-year terms.
+Plots were allotted to villagers for one-year terms.

 The Free Gardens continue in use; the Seagry Heath site reverted to private ownership.
 The 200th anniversary in 2009 was marked by an edition of the BBC Radio 4 programme, Gardeners' Question Time.

 Railway

 The Malmesbury Branch Line was opened across the parish in 1877, leaving the Great Western Main Line at Dauntsey and crossing the Avon just north of Great Somerford village.
 A station, at first named Somerford, was just east of the river crossing.

 The name of the station was changed to Great Somerford in 1903 when the GWR opened a more direct route to South Wales, passing half a mile (900 metres) to the north near Little Somerford, where a new station was built.
 In 1922 the goods yard at Great Somerford was closed and the station was downgraded to Great Somerford Halt.
 In 1933, Little Somerford station was linked to the Malmesbury branch and became the junction station.
 The line south to Dauntsey, along with the halt, was closed in July of that year.